ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

     4. To authenticate with {{site.data.keyword.gitrepos}} from an external Git client through https, use your username and your personal access token.
     5. If you want to reuse the local repo of your JazzHub Git repo, point the repo to the new repo in {{site.data.keyword.gitrepos}}.
 From a shell in a terminal, change to the directory where the JazzHub Git repo is cloned.
 Enter the `git remote set-url` command: `git remote set-url origin https://git.ng.bluemix.net/<userid>/<name-of-new-repo>`

-        **Tip:** To check which remote URLs are set to which remote names, use the `git remote -v` command.
+        To check which remote URLs are set to which remote names, use the `git remote -v` command.
 The default remote name is `origin`.
 If you have a more advanced setup, the form of the command is as follows: `git remote set-url <remote-name-that-uses-jazzhub-repo> https://git.ng.bluemix.net/<userid>/<name-of-new-repo>`
+        {: tip}

 5. When your toolchain is set up and you have started to use it, consider taking all or any of these steps to ensure that no one uses your project:
     - Add a suffix to your project name to indicate that it must not be used.
 You might add `_DO_NOT_USE` to the end of the project name.